 So where does that bring us now?

 The best gyms to go to are the smaller gyms run by golden era fighters.
-They were the most technical and teach way different than the generation that came after them.
+They were the most technical and taught way differently than the generation that came after them.

 Another good camp is Rittisak Muay Thai.
 The head coach used to be the head coach at Phuket Top Team and is an amazing teacher.